RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 unsafe { MEM = Some(Box::new(5)) };
 ```
 <p class="message">
-It is not recommended to use mutable static since it is quite easy run into an undefined behavior with it.<br />
+It is not recommended to use mutable static since it is quite easy to run into an undefined behavior with it.<br />
 I recommend using <a herf="https://crates.io/crates/lazy_static">lazy_static</a> or checking end part of this article for slightly better implementation.
 </p>

-In Rust reading or writing a mutable static in rust is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program, so it is particularly important to guard a mutable static with locks. *One of Rust's goals is to make concurrency bugs hard to run into.*
+In Rust reading or writing a mutable static in rust is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program, so it is particularly important to guard a mutable static with lock. *One of Rust's goals is to make concurrency bugs hard to run into.*

 Let us now move our focus to C++,